 Prioritize relaxation and sleep

 Stress can impact all areas of health, including the skin.
-It can cause inflammation that leads to several issues manifesting on the skin, including psoriasis, eczema, dermatitis, and acne.
+It can cause inflammation, leading to several issues manifesting on the skin, including psoriasis, eczema, dermatitis, and acne.
 Managing stress can help reduce the body's inflammatory response and keep your skin clear.
-Without adequate rest, your immune system is at risk of being compromised, making you more susceptible to acne-causing bacteria.
+In addition, without adequate rest, your immune system is at risk of being compromised, making you more susceptible to acne-causing bacteria.
 Sleep deprivation can also cause spikes in hormones such as cortisol, which leads to increased sebum production and, you guessed it, more breakouts.
-Getting 7 - 8 hours of sleep each night is essential for overall skin health.
+Therefore, getting 7 - 8 hours of sleep each night is essential for overall skin health.